yota22721/tls1.3_clienthello/README.md

-# tls1.3_clienthello
+# TLS1.3_ClientHello
-Simple implementation of tls.13 ClientHello for learning purposes
+Simple implementation of TLS 1.3 ClientHello for learning purposes

 This program can only work on Linux
 <br>